-While discussing ‘Colour Blindness’ before the SC [Pranay Poddar v.
+While discussing ‘Colour Blindness’ before SC [Pranay Poddar v.
 State of Tripura, Civil Appeal No. 4393 of 2017], Senior Advocate K.V.
-Vishwanathan quoted Shinobu Ishihara, a Professor at Tokyo Imperial University who, in the year 1916, had developed a diagnostic method which is still the most common test for ‘Colour Vision Deficiency’; and that test is called Ishihara Test.
+Vishwanathan quoted Shinobu Ishihara, a Professor at Tokyo Imperial University, who, in 1916, had developed a diagnostic method which is still the most common test for ‘Colour Vision Deficiency’; and is called Ishihara.

 “Though many methods for color vision testing are available there is no consensus on the ideal method, with different countries using different tests.
-In India, the Ishihara Charts are the most widely used, with additional use of Edridge-Green Lantern in Civil Services.“
+In India, Ishihara charts are most widely used, with additional use of Edridge-Green Lantern in Civil Services.“

-The Eldridge-Green Lantern Test, 1891 was used by the U.S. Navy for qualification of midshipmen and line officers prior to adoption of the Farnsworth Lantern Test (FALANT) in 1953.
-FALANT is the final qualifying test for the U.S. Navy, the U.S. Coast Guard Academy, and the U.S. Merchant Marine Academy.
+Eldridge-Green Lantern, 1891 was used by U.S. Navy for qualification of midshipmen and line officers prior to adoption of test of Farnsworth Lantern (FALANT) in 1953.
+FALANT is the final qualifying test for U.S. Navy, U.S. Coast Guard Academy and U.S. Merchant Marine Academy.

 One might remember Professor Hubert J. Farnsworth from Futurama, an American animated science fiction sitcom [IMDb 8.5/10].

-In ‘All the Presidents’ Heads’ [23rd Episode, 6th Season] he reveals that he has descended from Dean Farnsworth, the creator of FALANT.
+In ‘All the Presidents’ Heads’ [23rd Episode, 6th Season] he reveals, he has descended from Dean Farnsworth, creator of FALANT.